russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is The 5 Languages of Appreciation in the Workplace: Empowering Organizations by Encouraging People and when was it published?

-The 5 Languages of Appreciation in the Workplace spans approximately 240 pages and was published on 2011.
-This comprehensive yet concise book provides valuable insights for both employers and employees.
+The 5 Languages of Appreciation in the Workplace spans 224 pages and was published in 2011.
+This book lays out practical strategies for leaders looking to enhance employee relationships through meaningful recognition.

-Who is the author of The 5 Languages of Appreciation in the Workplace: Empowering Organizations by Encouraging People?
+How can The 5 Languages of Appreciation in the Workplace: Empowering Organizations by Encouraging People benefit my organization?